 Below are a few ideas of what you can do to help reduce the impact of your wardrobe on the environment.
 These action points are linked to some of the posts we’ve written on the topic previously, so feel free to read those articles for more info:

 - Invest in sustainable fashion brands rather than buying from fast-fashion retailers

-- Look out for sustainable swimwear that is made from recycled fibres rather than virgin fibres
+- Look out for sustainable swimwear made from recycled fibres rather than virgin fibres.

 - Learn more about how the clothing recycling process works